-A water-only fast has been undertaken by many people.
+A water-only fast has been undertaken by many people and had incredible results.
 Depending on your weight and metabolism, you can go forty days on water alone.

 A total fast is without food or water.
 Do not go beyond three days without water.
 Discuss your plans with your doctor, church leaders, and spouse or parents.
 Many do not encourage this type of fast without specific confirmation from the Lord or through your church leadership or parents.

 Drink plenty of non-tap water.
 (Drinking at least half of your body weight in ounces of water per day is a good rule of thumb whether you are fasting or not.)
 Distilled water is most beneficial, but filtered and purified water also work well.